 Emergency management – often referred to as disaster management – is the framework for which companies, communities, and organizations respond to natural and manmade disasters and acts of terrorism.
-Emergency management is focused on mitigating the risks, preparing for possible catastrophes and disasters, responding to threats or actual disasters, and recovering from disaster.
+Emergency management is focused on mitigating the risks, preparing for possible catastrophes and disasters, responding to threats or actual disasters, and recovering from disaster.<!- mfunc feat_school ->

 Find Info For Your State

-State emergency management agencies have varying organizational structures, which often dictate how their emergency management programs are organized and administered:
+State emergency management agencies are often headed up by experienced professionals that hold either FEMA or IAEM (International Association of Emergency Managers) certification.
+These agencies operate under a variety of organizational structures, which often dictate how their emergency management programs are organized and administered:

 - There are 14 states in which emergency management agencies are a part of the Department of Public Safety

 - In 18 states, emergency management is part of the military (adjutant general)